-River traffic is bustles all day long.
+River traffic bustles all day long.
 Tugs guide the freighters and barges upriver and down navigating the parlous water.
-Here is a free passenger ferry to Algiers Point across the river.
+Here is a [no longer] free passenger ferry to Algiers Point across the river.
 At least one evening on each visit we ferry across and back, enjoying the brilliant skyline view twinkling like Oz.

 All the natives say hello.
 At first, we are shocked.
 Are we supposed to know these people?
 But, no, we learn that as we walk through our hotel, or on morning walks when the shopkeepers are hosing away the night’s festivities, all the locals say hello.
 Our competitive New York-selves create a friendly self-made contest to see if we can say hello before the next native says it to us.

 Created at about the same time as the Moonwalk in 1990, the Audubon Aquarium of the Americas specializes in aquatic life of the Americas.
 We always spend a full day here.
 While we’ve never actually tried counting them, we take their word when they say it is home to 10,000 animals representing 530 species.

 We always visit the Mississippi River gallery and say hello to Spot the leucistic (not albino) white alligator.
 We prefer to see our alligators of any color at an aquarium rather than when we’re wading in the bayou.